Cappadocia, Turkey – Travel

 Getting Around Cappadocia

-Although the principal attractions in Göreme are easily walkable, perhaps the best means of getting around Cappadocia is a rented car.
+Although the principal attractions in Göreme are easily walkable, perhaps the best way to get around Cappadocia is by renting a car.
 By having a vehicle, tourists can access the most secluded spots and travel between the towns, thanks to the well-maintained roads and signposts.
 Major rental companies have a vast presence around the region, including in the two Cappadocian airports.
 Adventurers can also rent an ATV/QUAD in Göreme for a day.

-Foreign visitors are welcome to commute between the cities in dolmuş (minivans), a primary form of transport for denizens.
-The designated dolmuş stations are in large places like Göreme.
+Foreign visitors are welcome to commute between the cities in dolmuş (minivans).
+The designated dolmuş stations are in major areas, including Göreme.
 They cover routes around the towns and villages.
-It is the most budgeted way to get around.
-On the downside, they won’t get travellers off the beaten tracks.
+It is the most budget-friendly way to get around.
+On the downside, they will not get travellers off the beaten tracks.

 For those looking for a more luxurious ride, Cappadocian taxis are the answer.
 With a shiny yellow finish, the cabs look quite modern.
 The transfer can be booked online with Goreme Taxi or hailed from the street.

-Although more costly than conventional transport, chauffeured car service ensures maximum comfort and convenience.
+Although more costly than conventional transportation, chauffeured car service ensures maximum comfort and convenience.
 Some hotels may service free shuttles to Uçhisar or Avanos.
-So, it is always a good idea to check out with your hotel.
+It is always a good idea to check with your hotel.

 Göreme is about 730 kilometres from Istanbul or 304 kilometres southeast of the capital city of Ankara.